topcoder-platform/lookups-api/README.md

 Properly configure AMAZON.AWS_ACCESS_KEY_ID, AMAZON.AWS_SECRET_ACCESS_KEY, AMAZON.AWS_REGION, AMAZON.IS_LOCAL_DB
 in config file or via environment variables.
 You may create tables using below `npm run create-tables` command.

+## Elasticsearch setup

+This page `https://www.elastic.co/downloads/elasticsearch` contains various ways to setup Elasticsearch, choose a way suitable for you system, setup version 7.1.1, update Elasticsearch connection host if needed.
+Make sure to use correct version, different versions may behave differently, especially the index creation may be different for different ES versions.

 ## Local Deployment

 - Install dependencies `npm install`